h44z/wg-portal/docs/documentation/configuration/overview.md

 - **Description:** Minimum password length for local authentication.
 This is not enforced for LDAP authentication.
   The default admin password strength is also enforced by this setting.
 - **Important:** The password should be strong and secure.
 It is recommended to use a password with at least 16 characters, including uppercase and lowercase letters, numbers, and special characters.

+### `hide_login_form`
+- **Default:** `false`
+- **Description:** If `true`, the login form is hidden and only the OIDC, OAuth, LDAP, or WebAuthn providers are shown.
+This is useful if you want to enforce a specific authentication method.
+  If no social login providers are configured, the login form is always shown, regardless of this setting.
+- **Important:** You can still access the login form by adding the `?all` query parameter to the login URL (e.g. https://wg.portal/#/login?all).

 ---